carlocayos/go-cod/README.md

 - [ ] Context handling
 - [ ] Other missing APIs

-## Contribution and Support
+## Contribution
 Code improvements, suggestions, and updates are most welcome.
-Please feel free to raise an issue or create a pull request for your changes.
+Please feel free to raise an issue or create a pull request for your changes. 🙂

 There is no official COD API and documentation released by Activision.
-If there is a breaking change on the COD API then let me know, so I can update this project. :)
+If there is a breaking change on the COD API then let me know, so I can update this project.

 ## Credits